 A Final Note About Pesticides

-Fruits and vegetables can be contaminated by pesticides.
+Fruits and vegetables may be contaminated by pesticides.
 If possible, buy organic apples, celery, strawberries, lettuce, spinach and cucumbers.
 If you can't get organic, peel the skin when possible.
 To find out about the safety of produce read the Environmental Working Group (EWG)'s pesticides in produce list.